S3 method for cluster_fit

 Skip to content

-Apply a model to create different types of predictions. predict() can be used for all types of models and uses the "type" argument for more specificity.
+Apply to a model to create different types of predictions. predict() can be used for all types of models and uses the "type" argument for more specificity.

 Usage